wafersystems/color-picker/README.md

 # color-picker
- This project is a demo for smart lighting.
+ This project is a demo for smart lighting.<br>
+ Run only on browsers of mobile devices (mobile phones).

 ## Dev
  http://localhost:8000/color/{area}?r={r}&g={g}&b={b}